guikarai/PE-LinuxONE/index.md

        AES XTS |    yes     |      no
 ```

-From the cpuinfo output, you can find the features that are enabled in the central processors.
+From the **cpuinfo** output, you can find the features that are enabled in the central processors.
 If the features list has msa listed, it means that CPACF is enabled.
 Most of the distributions include a generic kernel image for the specific platform.
 These device drivers for the generic kernel image are included as loadable kernel modules because statically compiling many drivers into one kernel causes the kernel image to be much larger.
 This kernel might be too large to boot on computers with limited memory.

 ### 3. Starting crypto module
-Use the lsmod command to check whether the crypto device driver module is already loaded.
-If the module is not loaded, use the modprobe command to load the device driver module.
-If it shows that the Linux system is not yet loaded with the crypto device driver modules, so you must load it manually.
+Let's use the modprobe command to load the device driver module.
+Initially the Linux system is not yet loaded with the crypto device driver modules, so you must load it manually.
 The cryptographic device driver consists of multiple,
 separate modules.
 ```
 root@crypt06:~# modprobe aes_s390